apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/managing_source_code.md

 ## Quick chat about code management {#code-management}

-So, it was bit of overhead, but the good news is that you don't ever have to configure this stuff again for this actor.
-Now, every time the content of your **main**/**master** branch changes, the actor on the Apify platform will rebuild based off of the newest code.
+This was a bit of overhead, but the good news is that you don't ever have to configure this stuff again for this actor.
+Now, every time the content of your **main**/**master** branch changes, the actor on the Apify platform will rebuild based on the newest code.

 Think of it as combining two steps into one!
 Normally, you'd have to do a `git push` from your terminal in order to get the newest code onto GitHub, then run `apify push` to push it to the platform.